frctl/twig/README.md

     // this will change your includes to {% include '%button' %}
     // default is '@'
     handlePrefix: '%',

     // set a base path for twigjs
     // Setting base to '/' will make sure all resolved render paths
     // start at the defined components dir, instead of being relative.
     // default is null
     base: '/',

+    // should missing variable/keys emit an error message
+    // If false, they default to null.
+    // default is false
+    strict_variables: true,

     // register custom filters
     filters: {